 Takeaways On eCommerce SEO Best Practices

-These eCommerce SEO best practices ensure good ranking and visibility on search engines, high clickthrough rates and a constant influx of high-value prospects.
+These eCommerce SEO best practices - done by top SEO companies - ensure good ranking and visibility on search engines, high clickthrough rates and a constant influx of high-value prospects.
 To summarize, the seven steps of optimizing your eStore include:

 - Keyword research